 During a design rule check, all applicable vias and pads are tested for stubs of a length greater than the Max Stub Length configured in the design rule.
 Note that all pads and vias targeted by Maximum Via Stub Length (Back drilling) design rules are tested, not just those that are back drilled or those that have not been back drilled.

-Generating output for back drilling is transparent, if additional drill-type output files are needed, these are automatically generated.
+Generating output for back drilling is transparent.
+If additional drill-type output files are needed, these are automatically generated.

 Because back drilling involves drilling at the same location with different sized drill bits, drill symbols will appear stacked at these locations.
 Use the layer-pair selector to control which layer pair is currently being displayed, as shown in the images below.

 A placed drill table can be configured to show all drill layer pairs, or it can be configured to show a specific layer pair.
 The image below is from a design with back drilling from both the top and bottom sides of the board, so three tables have been placed.
-Note the Drill Layer Pair column, it indicates the function of each table.
+Note the Drill Layer Pair column; it indicates the function of each table.

-The drill report file (<ProjectName>.DRR) includes a summary of the: drill tool assignments; their sizes; and the role and name of each of the various drill files generated.
+The drill report file (<ProjectName>.DRR) includes a summary of the drill tool assignments, their sizes, and the role and name of each of the various drill files generated.

-Back drill events are always output into their own files, each identified by a unique file extension.
+Back drill events are always output to their own files, each identified by a unique file extension.
 For example, these could be named <DesignName>-BackDrill.TX3 for the top-side back drill events and <DesignName>-BackDrill.TX4 for the bottom-side back drill events.

-Rather than a just being a standard for outputting fabrication data for a set of PCB layers (which requires the addition of NC drill files for bare-board fabrication), Gerber X2 outputs all of the data needed to input the design into the fabricator's CAM process.
+Rather than just being a standard for outputting fabrication data for a set of PCB layers (which requires the addition of NC drill files for bare-board fabrication), Gerber X2 outputs all of the data needed to input the design into the fabricator's CAM process.
 Gerber X2 is configured in the Gerber X2 Setup dialog.